clafollette303/Software_Engineering_1_ScavengeRUS/README.md

 # BucHunt
-This READ ME document serves as a starting place to begin you Scrum project for SE 1.
+This README serves as a starting place to begin your Scrum project for SE 1.
-  - Below are Documents relating to different parts of the project that will help guide you on how they work.
+  - Below you may find documents which detail different parts of the project that will offer guidance on how they work.
   - Trello link includes our tasks that have been completed each Scrum sprint shown in Sprint completed items panels as well as incompleted items in the overall backlog panel.
-  - The discord link are to see previous discussions and to reach out to the past semesters members.
+  - The Discord link are to see previous discussions and to reach out to the past semesters members.
 "Overall Discord" includes all previous SE1 group memebers for this project.

 ### Useful Links to Documentation: